top of page

 3. Use Strong Passwords & MFA

-Enable two-step verification wherever possible
+Enable two-step verification wherever possible to strengthen your account security.

 4. Back Up Your Data